NiGhTTraX/mugshot/README.md

 - **<name>.diff.png** - the diff between the above two.

-If testing a selector for the first time, the baseline screenshot will be saved and the test will pass.
+If testing a selector for the first time, the baseline screenshot will be saved and the test will pass if `acceptFirstBaseline` is set to true.
 If the baseline is found on the file system, a new screenshot will be taken and compared with it.
 If and **only if** there are differences, the other 2 files will be saved to the file sysem.
 If there are no differences, the files will be cleaned up from the file system so that you're